jma_logo Welcome to TCC wmo_logo

 Oceanographic Conditions:

-- In the equatorial Pacific, negative SST anomalies were observed from the central to eastern parts, and remarkably positive SST anomalies were observed in the western part (Fig. 4).
-The monthly mean SST anomaly averaged over the NINO.3 region was -0.5°C and the SST deviation from the latest sliding 30-year mean over the region was -0.4°C (Fig. 5).
+- In the equatorial Pacific, positive SST anomalies were observed on a global scale, and remarkably positive SST anomalies were observed between 90°W and 120°W (Fig. 4).
+The monthly mean SST anomaly averaged over the NINO.3 region and the SST deviation from the latest sliding 30-year mean over the region were +1.2℃ (Fig. 5).

-- In the South Pacific, remarkably positive SST anomalies were observed in the western part and in the eastern part of the mid-latitudes, while remarkably negative SST anomalies were observed in the central part of the mid-latitudes.
+- In the North Atlantic, around 30°N, remarkably positive SST anomalies were observed in the western part.
+Between 40°N and 60°N, remarkably negative SST anomalies were observed in the western to central parts, while positive anomalies were observed in the eastern part.

 Tropics: